uncomplexlearning/a-level/markdown/cs.md

   - UML: `-`
   - can be accessed objects of the same class
 - `protected`
-  - UML: `-`
+  - UML: `#`
-  - can be accessed objects of the same class or subclass (derived class)
+  - can be accessed by objects of the same class or a subclass (derived class)

 # 2 Fundamentals of data structures